kayasax/EasyPIM/README.md

-# EasyPIM V1.4
+# EasyPIM V1.5

-Powershell module to manage PIM Azure Resource and Entra Role settings and assignments with simplicity in mind.
+Powershell module to manage PIM Azure Resources, Entra Roles and groups settings and assignments with simplicity in mind.

 Easily manage PIM Azure Resource settings **at the subscription level by default** : enter a tenant ID, a subscription ID, a role name then the options you want to set, for example require justification on activation.